Refurbishing the Wavetek SAM for 88–108 MHz

-The most interesting secondary function is the spectrum analyzer.
-This mode generates horizontal and vertical signals for an external oscilloscope.
+The most interesting secondary function is the spectrum analyzer, where the SAM generates horizontal and vertical signals for an external oscilloscope.
 The display is logarithmic with adjustable frequency span and sweep rate, or with manual scanning.
 It's fascinating to hook up a scope and watch the FM spectrum change in a complex way as you rotate an antenna.
 The span can be narrowed to a single signal or widened to cover an immense amount of spectrum.
 For someone without one, the spectrum analyzer may be the unit's most attractive feature.
-It is an option, but most units seem to include it.

-With the SAM you can aim antennas, accurately compare antenna gains, precisely measure antenna patterns, check the ellipticity of a circularly polarized array, measure feedline, balun, or power splitter losses, and determine the gain of antenna or distribution amplifiers.
-You can use off-the-air signals for any of these measurements.
+With the SAM you can aim antennas, accurately compare antenna gains, precisely measure antenna patterns, check the axial ratio of a circularly polarized array, measure feedline, balun, or power splitter losses, and determine the gain of antenna or distribution amplifiers.
+You can use broadcast signals for any of these measurements.
 With a signal generator and power splitter, you can measure antenna or tuner return loss and then calculate mismatch loss.
 Resolution to a couple tenths of a dB is easy.
 Absolute accuracy is rated as ±0.5 dB at 70° F, or ±1 dB from 0°–120° F when calibrated at the operating temperature.

 The hand-drawn, low-frequency calibration correction curve inside the top cover is a nice touch.
 Another is the way the unit turns itself off.
 Inside the lid is a storage compartment that opens with a spring-loaded knob.
 When you close the lid, the knob pushes the front-panel power switch to the off position.